theune32/RSEN/notes_no_vm.md

 ## Tips
 Always run `sudo apt-get update && sudo apt-get upgrade -y` I can recommend Visual Studio Code, easily used for multiple programming and scripting languages in the same project/folder.
+For using multiple terminals I can recommend tmux, it is very easy to create multiple windows and split them.
+And then have hotkeys to move between them!

 ## Errors handled/solved/worked around
 - Gazebo giving error: